tmpim/casket-docs/docs/proxy.md

 -   **random** (default) - Randomly select a backend
 -   **least_conn** - Select backend with the fewest active connections
 -   **round_robin** - Select backend in round-robin fashion
--   **first** - Select the first available backend in the order they are defined in the Caddyfile
+-   **first** - Select the first available backend in the order they are defined in the Casketfile
 -   **ip_hash** - Select backend by hashing the request IP, distributing evenly over the hash space based on the total number of backends
 -   **uri_hash** - Select backend by hashing the request URI, distributing evenly over the hash space based on the total